wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    PROTIP: Use an additional monitor so you can see the tutorial on one screen and your notes in another screen.

+   PROTIP: An error occurs if a user opens the course in more than one browser window.

 ## Tosca Commander

 1. Create a new <strong>workspace</strong>.